 Exercise-Based Recovery

 Regulation requires structure.

-FORR Health operates within a defined container designed to stabilize physiology and behavior.
+Forr Health’s exercise-based recovery operates within a defined container designed to stabilize physiology and behavior.

 note pad

-Direct Accountability
+Direct High Accountability

+Exercise-Based Recovery